BakkerGames/GRIF/GRIFTools/README.md

 > [!NOTE]
 > GRIFTools is still in active development, so expect certain features to change or disappear as development continues.

-GRIFTools is a library containing the GROD, DAGS, and GrodDataIO classes used by GRIF and similar projects.
+GRIFTools is a library containing the GROD, DAGS, and GameData classes used by GRIF and similar projects.
 Putting them together in a single library simplifies development and distribution.

 # GROD - Game Resource Overlay Dictionary